friessm/math-puzzles/README.md

-# Math puzzles with solution
+# Solutions to math and programming puzzles